 Advances in Preventive Medicine has been accepted into Food Science & Technology AbstractsGo to Table of Contents

-Advances in Preventive Medicine publishes original research articles, review articles, and clinical studies in all areas of preventive medicine.
+Advances in Preventive Medicine publishes original research articles and review articles in all areas of preventive medicine.

 Advances in Preventive Medicine maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.